SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ## Create new project

-Start by creating a new folder for your project:
+Start by creating a new folder for your project

 ```sh
 md angular-todo